jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 third of its nodes.
-In comparison, proof-of-work schemes including many cryptocurrencies have open membership but rely on economic incentives and distributed control of hashing power to provide safety, and federated consensus algorithms ({{I-D.mazieres-dinrg-scp}}) combine dynamic members with real-world trust relationships but require careful configuration.
+In comparison, proof-of-work schemes including many cryptocurrencies have open membership but rely on economic incentives and distributed control of hashing power to provide safety, and federated consensus algorithms like the Stellar Consensus Protocol (SCP) {{I-D.mazieres-dinrg-scp}}
+combine dynamic members with real-world trust relationships but require careful configuration.
 Determining which scheme, if any, is the "correct" protocol to support authenticated delegation is an open question.

 ## Validation